 Senior Fellows

-Senior fellows receive a one-year appointment at Brown University through the Watson Institute for International and Public Affairs.
+Senior fellows receive a one-year appointment at Brown University through the Watson School of International and Public Affairs.
 Fellows are encouraged to lead student study groups each semester and throughout the year to attend student/faculty discussions, visit courses, host public events, and mentor undergraduate and graduate students through office hours.
 Recent fellows include Menaka Guruswamy, senior advocate at the Supreme Court of India, former U.S. Senator Heidi Heitkamp, former Lieutenant Governor Michael Steele, writer ZZ Packer and Jim Yong Kim, former president of the World Bank.

 Study Groups